 Frequently Asked Questions about Flying with a Dog

-In this blog, we will answer some frequently asked questions about flying with a dog.
-All answers are based on our experience/knowledge and are only intended to be used as a guide.
-It is your responsibility to research on current regulations.
+In this blog, we’ll be answering some of the most frequently asked questions about flying with a dog.
+All information shared is based on our personal experiences and knowledge, and should be used only as a general guide.
+Please make sure to research the most current regulations for your specific airline and destination, as rules can change.

-Background: Tofu is a 4.5 kg, 3-year-old Maltese dog.
-He has been on 39 flights so far.
-Tofu is a working multipurpose assistance dog for my disability.
-We have experienced flying with him both as a pet (before he became an assistance dog) and flying as a service/assistance animal.
-We will differentiate the two (pet vs. service animal) in our blog.
+Background: Tofu is a 4.5 kg, 5-year-old Maltese who has taken 50+ flights.
+He is a trained multipurpose (caridac alert + psychiatric) assistance dog.
+We have experience traveling with him both as a pet (before he became an assistance dog) and as a service/assistance animal.
+Throughout this blog, we’ll clearly distinguish the differences between flying with a pet versus flying with a service animal.

-According to ADA, a service animal is defined as "a dog that has been individually trained to do work or perform tasks for an individual with a disability".
-The task(s) performed by the dog must be directly related to the person's disability.
-Faking a service dog is a crime and hurts disabled handlers.
+According to the Americans with Disabilities Act (ADA), a service animal is “a dog that has been individually trained to do work or perform tasks for an individual with a disability.”
+The tasks performed must be directly related to that person’s disability.

 Here we will answer our top 10 most asked questions!